isomerpages/moe-taonan/_partners/家长资讯 For Parents/小一报名 P1 Registration.md

 **Primary 1 (P1) Registration Procedures**

-The registration of children for admission to Primary One (P1) in 2025 will open from Tuesday, 02 July 2024 to Friday, 16 August 2024.
+The registration of children for admission to Primary One (P1) in 2025 will open from 01 July 2025 to 19 August 2025.

 The dates for the different phases of registration can be found at:
 [https://www.moe.gov.sg/primary/p1-registration/registration-phases-key-dates](https://www.moe.gov.sg/primary/p1-registration/registration-phases-key-dates)